How ISO 14001 implementation helps reduce energy consumption?

 Technological solutions can also help with saving electricity.
 Ensure room sensors are accurate and used, consider remote temperature control applications, consider LED and sensor lighting in your office, and even consider the possibility of PoE (Power over Ethernet) lighting systems, where low consumption electricity can be transmitted over ethernet cables to provide an intelligent and sensor-led lighting solution for your office.
 “Smart technology” looks sure to play a major part in reducing electricity consumption for businesses in the coming years.

 Natural gas consumption

 Whether natural gas or heating fuel, most workplaces need some sort of heating.
 There are several simple questions you can ask to ensure your system is efficient and costs are kept to a minimum:

 - Are temperature controls and sensors working and used?

-- Is the heating system set to ensure that there is no out of hours use, except in times of extremely low temperatures which would bring risk of a frozen system?
+- Is the heating system set to ensure that there is no out-of-hours use, except in times of extremely low temperatures which would bring the risk of a frozen system?